Part of the UT Health San Antonio.

 In this course, you will learn best practices regarding tongue-tie assessment and treatment, and will participate in a hands-on workshop where you will learn how to remove tongue-ties through the use of soft-tissue lasers on pig jaws.

-Disclosure
+Financial Disclosure Statement

-It is the policy of the UT Health San Antonio Office of Continuing Dental Education to ensure balance, independence, objectivity and scientific rigor in all of its sponsored educational activities.
+It is the policy of the UT Health San Antonio Office of Continuing Dental Education to ensure balance, independence, objectivity, and scientific rigor in all of its sponsored educational activities.
 All participating speakers, course directors, and planning committee members are required to disclose to the program audience any financial relationships related to the subject matter of this program.
 Relationships of spouse/partner with proprietary entities producing health care goods or services should be disclosed if they are of a nature that may influence the objectivity of the individual in a position to control the content of the CDE activity.
 Disclosure information is reviewed in advance in order to manage and resolve any possible conflicts of interest.
 Specific disclosure information for each speaker, course director, and planning committee member will be shared with the audience prior to the speaker’s presentation.

-Check-in: 8:00 - 8:30 AM both days Program time: 8:30 AM - 4:30 PM
+Program time: 8:30 AM - 4:30 PM

 UT Health San Antonio, School of Dentistry